Sarkan DocumentationSarkan Documentation

 Custom file system

-1. Create a Persistent Volume Claim (PVCopen in new window) utilizing created storage class:
+1. Create a Persistent Volume Claim (PVC) utilizing created storage class:

 • spec.resources.requests.storage - requested storage size